numenta/nupic.core-legacy/external/README.md

 - mnist_data.cmake - Downloads the mnist data set from repository master.
 - pybind11.cmake   - Downloads and installs pybind11 2.2.4  (header only)
 - YamlCppLib.cmake - Downloads and installs yaml-cpp master (something wrong with release 0.6.2)
+- libayml.cmake    - Downloads and installs libyaml which is an alternative to yaml-cpp (currently default)

 External packages included within this repository are built into the common library: